Antony Khrapovitsky: In Russia

+During the Revolution

-In 1917-1918, he took part in the Local Council of the Russian Church, at which he advocated restoring the patriarchate in the Church of Russia.
-After the decision on restoration of Russian patriarchy passed (three days after the Bolsheviks′ capture of power in Petrograd), his candidacy for this eminent position received the largest number of votes — 159 (out of 309) — but on 5 November 1918, Metropolitan Tikhon of Moscow was elected by lot out of the three candidates, the weakest candidate of the vote.
+In 1917–1918, he took part in the Local Council of the Russian Church, at which he advocated restoring the patriarchate in the Church of Russia.
+After the decision on restoration of Russian patriarchy passed (three days after the Bolsheviks' capture of power in Petrograd), his candidacy for this eminent position received the largest number of votes — 159 (out of 309) — but on 5 November 1918, Metropolitan Tikhon of Moscow was elected by lot out of the three candidates, the weakest candidate of the vote.
 On 28 November, Archbishop Anthony was raised to the rank of metropolitan and on 7 December elected a member of the Holy Synod headed by Patriarch Tikhon.

 In January 1918, Metropolitan Anthony was present at the All-Ukrainian Church Council in Kiev.
 He then fled the city before the Bolshevik invasion.
 Following the killing of Metropolitan Vladimir (Bogoyavlesky) of Kiev, Metropolitan Anthony was elected to the Kiev cathedra, and returned when the city was occupied by the Imperial German Army.
 However, his election was not approved by the authorities because of his opposition to Ukrainian autocephaly.
+Under Antony's leadership the Orthodox Church in Ukraine started using Ukrainian language on par with Russian in its administration.

 In mid-December 1918, together with Archbishop Eulogius (Georgiyevsky) of Volyn, he was arrested by the Symon Petliura government.
 The hierarchs, along with Bishop Nicodemus (Krotkov) of Chigirin, were held at the Basilian monastery in Buchach.
-In the spring of 1919, when Buchach was taken by Polish forces, they were transferred to the Camaldolese monastery near Krakow.
-In the summer of 1919 they were freed through the work of the French diplomatic mission.
-Metropolitan Anthony lived in Lvov.
+In the spring of 1919, when Buchach was taken by Polish forces, they were transferred to the Camaldolese monastery in Bielany.
+In the summer of 1919 they were freed through the work of the French diplomatic mission at the request of metropolitan Andrey Sheptytsky, who for some time hosted Antony in his residence.
 In September 1919, he left for Kuban, then returned to Kiev, which was held by White forces of General Denikin.
 After Kiev was retaken by Bolsheviks in November 1919, he left for Yekaterinodar, where he was elected as president of the Temporary Higher Church Authority of South-East Russia.
 After the defeat of the Denikin army, in March 1920 he left for Greece, where he received the support of Archbishop Meletius (Metaxakis) of Athens.
-In September 1920, he was invited by Gen Pyotr Wrangel to Crimea, then controlled by Wrangel′s anti-Bolshevik forces.
+In September 1920, he was invited by Gen Pyotr Wrangel to Crimea, then controlled by Wrangel's anti-Bolshevik forces.
 After the latter's defeat in November 1920, Antony left Russia for good.